ambradan/IFX-vs-KQR/README.md

 > *Organizations will not be judged on whether they used AI.
 They will be judged on whether they knew what they were doing with its outputs.*

+In regulated environments, the absence of qualification is itself a risk.

 ## Canonical Definitions

 **Knowledge Qualification Regime (KQR)** is a governance framework that defines when outputs produced in non-deterministic environments (e.g., LLM-generated content) can be treated as admissible knowledge, and under which constraints.